 Open the full Ask Rio Times →

 For a reader following the region, the reversal is the story.
-Colombia is not simply reopening an old embassy; it is choosing where to stand as its government changes hands.
+Colombia is not simply reopening an old embassy.
+It is choosing where to stand as its government changes hands.

 Why Colombia Israel relations were cut

 The break was recent and pointed.
 In May 2024, the leftist president Gustavo Petro severed diplomatic ties with Israel over its military campaign in Gaza, accusing its government of grave violations of international law.
+Our reporting has shown that this rupture was part of a broader realignment that also saw Colombia open an embassy in Ramallah to strengthen ties with the Palestinian Authority.

 It was not a one-off gesture.
 Petro later pushed to expel the remaining consular staff, and his criticism of Israel became a defining part of his foreign policy, tied closely to his disputes with Washington.

 The two countries have deep history.
-Colombia and Israel have had relations since 1957, and Israel has long been one of Colombia’s main arms suppliers, a link the country’s right views as central to national security.
+Colombia and Israel have had relations since 1957, and Israel has long been one of Colombia’s main arms suppliers, a link the country’s right sees as central to national security.

 The debate over timing